CivicActions/ssp-toolkit/docs/ssp.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS’s SIEM tool, Sumo Logic, is capable of retaining audit records for up to 365 days (90 days available online and 275 days archived).
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.